What is a retail shop QR code?

 At the point of sale

-Customers can use their mobile devices to pay for purchases and redeem coupons straight from the store after scanning QR codes placed at the point of sale.
+Customers can use their mobile devices to pay for purchases and redeem coupons straight from the store after scanning QR codes at the point of sale.

 On marketing materials